ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral research scientist in computational neuroscience and artificial intelligence at the T.J.
+I am a postdoctoral research scientist at the T.J.
 Watson Research Center, [IBM Research](https://research.ibm.com/).
 I was previously a postdoctoral researcher at Yale University working with [John Murray](https://murraylab.org).
 I obtained my PhD in Neuroscience at Rutgers University with [Michael Cole](https://www.colelab.org/).

 I am based in NYC.